Flyer53/jsPanel/README.md

 A jQuery Plugin to generate configurable floating panels for use in a backend solution and other web applications.

 Copyright &copy; 2014 Stefan Sträßer | [stefanstraesser.eu](http://stefanstraesser.eu).<br>
-For a bunch of examples and more documentation go to [jspanel.stefanstraesser.eu](http://jspanel.stefanstraesser.eu).
+For a bunch of working examples and more documentation go to [jspanel.stefanstraesser.eu](http://jspanel.stefanstraesser.eu).

 ---